 - Constantly interrupting others

-- Trouble waiting his turn
+- Trouble waiting for their turn

 - Talks too much